JacobHocker/my-js-phase-1-project/NOTES.md

 # Project Proposal

 A website that randomly gives insightful pieces of advice.
 Ones that the user will see and either be able to say is good advice or terrible advice.
-The good advice will be saved to a a list on the webpage.
+The good advice will be saved to a list on the webpage.
+And also the bad advice will have a seperate list as well.

 ## MVP
 - User will be able to load the page see the first piece of advice.